lmc2179/lmc2179.github.io/drafts/aa_tests.md

 What does a test include, exactly?

-* An assignment (or exposure) procedure
+* **An assignment (or exposure) procedure.** This is the process that randomly assigns treatment status to the units you're experimenting on.
+You should have a clear idea of under what conditions a unit is assigned, and what percentage of units should be assigned.
-* Confounding variables you want to randomize away
+* **Confounding variables you want to randomize away.** This is why we do randomization in the first place!
+The treatment and control groups should look the same.
+Randomizing should ensure they should have the same mix of user segments, the same average age, all that.
-* At least one metric you're going to measure
+* **At least one metric you're going to measure.** This is the outcome you care about learning about by experimenting.
+Your revenue, clickthrough rate, throughput, whatever.

 So, why do it?
 You can use an A/A test to...